learn2therm/PairProphet/docs/component_docs.md

         Utilizes the user's avaiable resources to run HMMER locally.
 This is useful for users who have a large number of sequences to run HMMER on, and do not want to wait for the HMMER server to process their requests.
 This is also useful for users who want to run HMMER on sequences that are not available on the HMMER server.

+**Test**:

+        There are currently no unit tests for this component.
+However, the component has been tested on a small number of sequences, and the results have been verified to be correct.
+        Moreover, this component heavily uses the excellent pyhmmer library, which has been tested extensively.
+The pyhmmer library is optimized python binder for the HMMER software, and it is better than the HMMER software itself in terms of speed and memory usage.

 # Component 4

 ## Software Component Four: structures.py